JakuSw/iot-esp32/README.md

 Based on ESP32 and DHT11

-DHT11 - 3.3V 4.7 k
-Sensor is connected to pin 5.
+DHT11 sensor is connected to pin 5.

 Availible custom RPC via mDash: